Breadcrumb

 • Provide internal investigations of the alleged incidents or grievance hearing reports.

-EEOC may also release your position statement and non-confidential attachments to Charging Parties and their representatives and allow them to respond to enable the EEOC to assess the credibility of the information provided by both parties.
-It is in the Respondent's interest to provide an effective position statement that focuses on the facts.
-EEOC will not release the Charging Party's response, if any, to the Respondent.
+The EEOC may also release your position statement and non-confidential attachments to Charging Parties and their representatives and allow them to respond to enable the EEOC to assess the credibility of the information provided by both parties.
+It is in the Respondent's interest to provide an effective position statement that focuses on the facts and any legal defenses.
+The EEOC will not release the Charging Party's response, if any, to the Respondent.

 Example 1: Charging Party alleges sexual harassment:

-You may submit statements or affidavits from witnesses with direct knowledge of the alleged events and/or from the alleged harasser responding to the CP's allegations.
+You may submit statements or affidavits from witnesses with direct knowledge of the alleged events and/or from the alleged harasser responding to the Charging Party's allegations.

 Example 2: Charging Party alleges racial discrimination in pay:

-You may submit payroll records showing that the compensation of all employees in positions comparable to Charging Party, and information regarding their racial category, criteria for setting pay, and how each employee's pay was determined.
+You may submit payroll records showing the compensation and race of all employees in positions comparable to Charging Party, criteria for setting pay, and how each employee's pay was determined.

 You may submit personnel records documenting the reasons for her termination.